 The solution dilution calculator will calculate for you how to dilute a stock solution of known concentration to obtain an arbitrary volume of a diluted solution.
 Read this article to learn how to use this tool correctly and what units to choose.
-And if you're interested in chemistry, give our half life calculator a look!
+And if you're interested in chemistry, give our half-life calculator a look!

 How to calculate dilution

-The main objective of this this concentration calculator is determining how to dilute a stock solution.
+The main objective of this concentration calculator is determining how to dilute a stock solution.
 Imagine you have a concentrated solution of hydrochloric acid.
-You can use this calculator to determine how much of it you need if you want to obtain 200 mL of a diluted solution with concentration 20 mM.
+You can use this calculator to determine how much of it you need if you want to obtain 200 mL of a diluted solution with a concentration of 20 mM.

 You can easily calculate this value, using the following dilution formula: